 CUND9002.
-Practical Chinese and Hong Kong society (for non-Cantonese speaking students) or
+Practical Chinese and Hong Kong society (for Putonghuaspeaking students) or

 CUND9003.
-Cantonese for non-Cantonese Speaking Students (for non-Cantonese speaking students)
+Cantonese for non-Cantonese Speaking Students (for Putonghua-speaking students)

-Candidates who have not studied the Chinese language during their secondary education or who have not attained the requisite level of competence in the Chinese language to take CSSC9001 may apply for exemption and take a credit-bearing Cantonese or Putonghua language courses offered by the School of Chinese (especially for international and exchange students), or take an elective course in lieu.
+Candidates who have not studied the Chinese language during their secondary education or who have not attained the requisite level of competence in the Chinese language to take the Chinese language enhancement course may apply for exemption and take a 6-credit Cantonese or Putonghua language courses offered by the School of Chinese (especially for international and exchange students), or take an elective course in lieu.